CBL-UCF/CBL-UCF.github.io/pages/01People.md

 <img style="float: right;" src="../../assets/img/people/Kestrel.jpg" width="40%" height="40%">

 <div style="text-align: justify">
 Kestrel Pourchot was a student in Mechanical Engineering at the University of Central Florida.
 He worked on prototyping an apparatus for generating skid marks, which will serve as training samples for chemical analysis.
 Kestrel second research project focused on the design and fabrication of a simple apparatus to study bone cell growth under different mechanical stimuli.
-Kestrel completed a Honors Undergraduate Thesis that can be found </div> [here](https://stars.library.ucf.edu/honorstheses/800/).
+Kestrel completed a Honors Undergraduate Thesis that can be found <a href="[url](https://stars.library.ucf.edu/honorstheses/800/)"> here </a>. </div>

 <br />
 <br />